 Teylers professor dr. Eric Jorink holds the special chair ‘Enlightenment and religion in historical perspective'.
-He is researcher at the Huygens Institute for the History of the Netherlands (KNAW - Royal Netherlands Academy of Arts and Sciences) in The Hague.
-The main focus of his research is the interaction of science, religion and art in Early Modern Europe.
+He is senior researcher at the Huygens Institute (KNAW - Royal Netherlands Academy of Arts and Sciences) in Amsterdam.
+The focus of his research and teaching is the interaction of science, religion and art in Early Modern Europe.

 Eric Jorink studied History and Philosophy at the University of Groningen and the École des Hautes Études en Sciences Sociales in Paris.
 He was lauréat of the Fondation Prix de Paris in 1993.
-In 2004 he was awarded his doctorate cum laude at the University of Groningen for a thesis on the relation between science and religion in the Dutch Golden Age.
-The dissertation was awarded with a prize of the prestigious Praemium Erasmianum Foundation, and published in English as Reading the Book of Nature in the Dutch Golden Age, 1575-1715 (Leiden 2010).
+In 2004 he obtained his doctorate cum laude in Groningen for a thesis on the relation between science and religion in the Dutch Golden Age.
+The dissertation was awarded with a prize of the Praemium Erasmianum Foundation, and published in English as Reading the Book of Nature in the Dutch Golden Age, 1575-1715 (Leiden 2010).

 - (With B. Ramakers eds) Art and Science in the Early Modern Low Countries.
 Netherlands Yearbook for History of Art/Nederlands Kunsthistorisch Jaarboek 61 (Zwolle 2011).